 When you’re a mother, cyberattacks on your smartphone privacy may affect not only you, but also your family.
 Over a million children, equivalent to 1.48 percent of all minors, became victims of identity theft or fraud last year, Javelin Strategy & Research data shows.
-Identity thieves value children’s Social Security Numbers because they can use them for credit fraud for years before the victim is old enough to discover the crime.
+According to a social security attorney, identity thieves value children’s Social Security Numbers because they can use them for credit fraud for years before the victim is old enough to discover the crime.
 Two-thirds of minor identity theft victims are 7 years old or less.

 To help protect yourself and your family, it’s crucial to follow good security practices when you use your mobile device.
-Here are some keys to keeping your privacy safe on your Android smartphone.
+Here are some keys to keeping your privacy safe and practicing fraud prevention on your Android smartphone.

 Keep Your Device Secure with Advanced Protection Features